Insurance for content creators: worldwide cover for camera and drone

 Katrin Straub

 A drone crash in Tokyo or a camera theft in Rome can cost thousands of euros.
-For content creators, specialised insurance for cameras and drones with worldwide coverage is not a luxury, but a business necessity.
-This article shows you how to comprehensively insure your equipment.
+For content creators, specialised insurance for cameras and drones with worldwide cover is not a luxury, but a business necessity.
+This article shows you how to comprehensively protect your equipment.

 The topic in brief and concise terms

-Operators of camera drones must register in the EU and attach the received e-ID to the drone.
+Operators of camera drones must register in the EU and affix the e-ID they receive to the drone.

-An explicitly designated international protection with adequate coverage (at least 5-10 million euros for commercial use) is crucial for global productions.
+For worldwide productions, explicitly stated international cover with sufficient sum insured (at least EUR 5–10 million for commercial use) is crucial.

-For content creators, there are two main types of insurance.
-Drone liability insurance is legally required in Germany and almost all EU countries and covers damages caused to third parties.
-For example, if your drone crashes onto a parked car, this insurance covers repair costs of several thousand euros.
-The second pillar is the comprehensive or equipment insurance.
-This protects your own device against damage, destruction, and theft.
-Household insurance is usually insufficient here, as it often only covers simple theft up to ten percent of the insured amount when traveling.
-A specialized camera equipment insurance offers more comprehensive protection.
+For content creators, there are two key types of insurance.
+Drone liability insurance is legally required in Germany and almost all EU countries and covers damage you cause to third parties.
+If your drone crashes onto a parked car, for example, this insurance covers repair costs of several thousand euros.
+The second pillar is comprehensive or equipment insurance.
+This protects your own equipment against damage, destruction and theft.
+Home contents insurance is usually not sufficient here, as it often only covers simple theft on the move up to ten per cent of the sum insured.
+A specialised camera equipment insurance offers more comprehensive protection.
 This distinction is the basis for every further step.

-Since the EU drone regulations came into force, registration has been mandatory for almost every drone operator.
-If your drone has a camera, you must register online with the Luftfahrt-Bundesamt (LBA) as an operator.
-The costs are minimal, but the consequences of non-compliance are significant.
+Since the EU Drone Regulation came into force, registration has been mandatory for almost every drone operator.
+If your drone has a camera, you must register online as an operator with the Federal Aviation Office (LBA).
+The costs are low, but the consequences of non-compliance are significant.
 After registration, you will receive an electronic operator ID (e-ID), which must be visibly attached to the drone.
-This e-ID serves for clear identification in case of incidents.
-For drones of classes C1, C2, and C3, the ID must also be uploaded into the drone's software.
-These regulations apply throughout the EU, creating a uniform legal framework with a maximum flight altitude of 120 meters.
-Compliance with these obligations is a prerequisite for insurance coverage.
+This e-ID is used to uniquely identify the operator in the event of incidents.
+For drones in classes C1, C2 and C3, the ID must also be loaded into the drone’s software.
+These regulations apply throughout the EU and create a uniform legal framework with a maximum altitude of 120 metres.
+Compliance with these obligations is a prerequisite for insurance cover.

-Choose the right liability coverage for worldwide drone operations
+Choosing the right liability cover for worldwide drone operations

-Choosing the right coverage amount in drone liability insurance is crucial.
-For private flights, sums between three and five million euros are recommended.
-However, as soon as you start earning from your footage, for example, through a monetised YouTube channel, you will need a commercial rate.
-Here, coverage amounts of at least five to ten million euros are advisable, as the risk is considered higher with commercial productions.
-Some policies cover part-time activities up to a profit of 6,000 euros per year.
-Be sure to check the coverage area: worldwide protection that includes the USA and Canada is a must for internationally active creators.
-An English-language insurance certificate should always be available digitally.
-This way, you protect yourself against high compensation claims.
+Choosing the right level of cover in drone liability insurance is crucial.
+For private flights, sums insured between three and five million euros are recommended.
+However, once you start generating income from your footage, for example through a monetised YouTube channel, you need a commercial policy.
+Here, sums insured of at least five to ten million euros are advisable, as the risk is assessed as higher for commercial productions.
+Some policies cover a secondary occupation up to a profit of 6,000 euros per year.
+Be sure to pay attention to the territorial scope: worldwide cover, including the USA and Canada, is essential for creators working internationally.
+An insurance certificate in English should always be available digitally.
+This will protect you against substantial claims for damages.

 Optimise camera and equipment insurance against theft and damage

-Replacement at new value: In the first three years, the full new value is reimbursed in case of total loss.
+New-for-old compensation: In the first three years, the full replacement value is reimbursed in the event of a total loss.

-Operational errors: Damage due to incorrect handling is often one of the most common causes and should be covered.
+Operator error: Damage caused by incorrect handling is often one of the most common causes and should be covered.

-Theft from the car: The protection should also apply if the equipment is stolen from a locked vehicle.
+Theft from a car: Cover should also apply if the equipment is stolen from a locked vehicle.

 These points are crucial for comprehensive protection of your equipment.